vammultipl/vammultiplayer_revamped/README.md

 ## Known Issues
 - "Player connected/disconnected" messages in plugin window are wonky and not always correct.
 Discord bot statuses are always correct, updated every 20s.
+- If you add more plugins to the scene or atoms, FPS might drop a lot because the multiplayer plugin blocks on TCP connection in FixedUpdate() which may degrade performance of other scripts.
+This performance degradation might be even worse if you are far from the server (currently EU based).
+This issue will be fixed in another release.

+## TL;DR I came from Metachat - how do I use this?
+MetaChat had web registration, lobbies with visible scenes, an in-game menu to synchronize other people's looks, and also a chat.
+This has none of that.
+Instead:
+- registration is via Discord bot: `/register <your_IP>`
+- to check who's playing - ask Discord bot or register for notifications
+- scene is pre-shared and all players in a lobby should load the same one
+- ONLY players joints are synced - plugins, looks, clothing, toys DO NOT SYNC.
+Others won't see changes.
+- On the up side, no one can make your VaM freeze for 3 minutes by loading a complicated look
+- to play: open plugin settings, select your Atom, click Connect :)
+- chat is via Discord :)

 ## Additional Help
 - Visit the old MetaChat Discord or the newer VamChat Discord (another project for a full-fledged MetaChat replacement).